Endometriosis: A Healthcare Professional's Guide

 Treatment: How to Choose

 There are no definitive clinical trials that prove that one medical therapy is superior to another for pain control or maintenance of fertility in endometriosis.
-Therefore, treatment should be a shared decision between doctor and patient, taking into account the age of the patient, severity of pain, extent of disease, whether a woman desires contraception or pregnancy, drug preferences, side effect profiles, and cost concerns.
+Treatments are as diverse as the population of women with endometriosis and the symptoms they exhibit.

-In women who have severe acute, disease or anatomical abnormalities, surgery may be the preferred treatment.
+In women who have severe, acute disease or anatomical abnormalities, surgery may be the preferred treatment.

 Endometriosis: Costs of Treatment